Relax. Everything’s going to be okay.

 We’re not writing an exhaustive blog post about how to fix issues with each of the Core Web Vitals because, unless you’re an experienced developer, you’ll probably need to work with someone who is.
 Rather than trying to open up the hood on your site and fix things you’re not familiar with, use Google Search Console to get a feel for the scope of changes you need and then contact a reliable partner to do the work.

 In a Nutshell

 Not only will optimizing page experience future-proof your website’s performance by putting it in the best possible position to capitalize on the Core Web Vitals algorithm update, but it will also improve the experience for users on your website right now.

-Remember, page experience optimization isn’t about meeting specific search engine criteria.
+Remember, page experience optimization isn’t about meeting specific search engine criteria or any other ranking factor.
 It’s about providing the best possible experiences for real users.

 Google says it best: